Sign up HERE to receive regular emailed updates on COVID-19

 - Current list of COVID exposures on flights

 - Tips on how to keep you and your family safe amid COVID-19

-- Sign up HERE to receive twice a week updates on COVID-19 including case counts, outbreak and exposure notifications, news releases, relief funding and more.
+- Sign up HERE to receive regular updates on COVID-19 including case counts, outbreak and exposure notifications, news releases, relief funding and more.

 - Follow Doug on Facebook for ongoing updates and information

 B.C.’s Restart Plan

 With more than 60% of adults vaccinated with their first dose and COVID-19 case counts and hospitalizations steadily declining, we are moving forward with a four-step plan to bring B.C. back together with a gradual return to a more normal life.